1296MHz EME Update

 resource for me.

-I would also say that building your own parabolic reflector is not for the faint-hearted, as accuracy requirements are quite onerous, if you wiah to make a good job of it.
+I would also say that building your own parabolic reflector is not for the faint-hearted, as accuracy requirements are quite onerous, if you wish to make a good job of it.

 Dish feedI decided to initially build the OK1DFC septum feed Useful Links, as it would be the easiest, quickest and cheapest for me to build.
 All parts are made from 1.6mm thick scrap aluminium sheet.